 Frequency - All new employees will be evaluated three months after their date of hire or promotion date.
-The purpose of this evaluation is to provide the new employee with feedback on their appropriateness for the position.
 After successful completion of an introductory period evaluation, the employee will be evaluated on an annual basis on a schedule established by the Agency.